Conveuropean logo

 Berne Switzerland

-We visited Berne yesterday with some friends that came to visit us from Catalunya.
+We visited Berne yesterday with some friends who came to visit us from Catalunya.
 This time around we parked again next to the bear park and there were a couple of bears walking there.
-I brought my camera to take some pictures in the lovely Swiss capital and while I was taking some shots of the bears I learned something new: You can't run away from them climbing to the trees because they surely can do it as well.
-As you can see in this picture one of them climbed quite well to the top of one of the trees.
+I brought my camera to take some pictures in the lovely Swiss capital, and while I was taking some shots of the bears, I learned something new: You can't run away from them by climbing to the trees because they surely can do it as well.
+As you can see in this picture, one of them climbed quite well to the top of one of the trees.
 All the visitors were surprised and amazed at the same time.
-They are very cute as you can see here, but as our friend was saying they are cute until they bite you arm off!.
+They are very cute, as you can see here, but as our friend was saying, they are cute until they bite your arm off!
 Anyhow, we consider ourselves very lucky to have had the chance to see such a nice spectacle.

 Atomium in Brussels